daleal/asymmetric/README.md

 ## What about `async`?

-Given that the underlying framework is `Starlette`, you can use `async` to define your methods, no problem!
+Given that the underlying framework is `starlette`, you can use `async` to define your methods, no problem!
 Here's an example:

 ```py
 @asymmetric.router("/another-add")